FOLIO: Natural Language Reasoning with First-Order Logic: Related Work

-Meanwhile, the problem of testing logical reasoning in isolation without involving other forms of reasoning has also attracted researchers' attention in recent years.
-CLUTRR~\cite{sinha-etal-2019-clutrr} covers inductive reasoning and LTL~\cite{hahn2021teaching} covers temporal logic, which are beyond the scope of first-order logic.
-Some benchmarks~\cite{betz2021critical, clark2021transformers, saeed-etal-2021-rulebert, bostrom-etal-2021-flexible} proposed a synthetic corpus of deductive reasoning to evaluate the deductive reasoning ability of pretrained LLMs.
-For example, \citet{betz2021critical} focused on pretraining using synthetic logically valid arguments.
-RuleTaker~\cite{clark2021transformers} evaluated whether a transformer-based model emulates deductive reasoning over synthetically generated statements by reliably assigning True or False labels to candidate implications.
-However, RuleTaker covers limited forms of logic while FOL is much more expressive.
-LogicNLI~\cite{tian-etal-2021-diagnosing} introduced a diagnostic benchmark for FOL reasoning, with the dataset constructed by first automatically generating logic expressions and then replacing the entity and attribute placeholders in the logic expressions with simple and random subjects and predicates.
-In contrast to LogicNLI, the examples in \ours are created by experts based on real-world knowledge.
-As shown in Table \ref{table:comparison}, \ours is the first large-scale first-order logical (FOL) reasoning dataset with formal logic annotations in FOL. \ours is logically diverse and complex with abundant natural language variations and a rich vocabulary.
+Meanwhile, testing logical reasoning in isolation without involving other forms of reasoning has also attracted researchers in recent years.
+CLUTRR~\cite{sinha-etal-2019-clutrr} covers inductive reasoning, which is beyond the scope of first-order logic.
+Synthetic corpuses of deductive reasoning are proposed to evaluate the deductive reasoning ability of pretrained LMs~\cite{clark2021transformers, saeed-etal-2021-rulebert, tian-etal-2021-diagnosing}.
+However, these datasets do not contain highly natural sentences and often cover limited forms of logic while FOL is much more expressive. \citet{kazemi2023boardgameqa} created a dataset for reasoning with contradictory information. \citet{kawabata2023evaluating} crowdsourced rationales for over 3000 examples based on ReClor \citep{Yu2020ReClor}.
+ProntoQA \citep{saparov2023language} is comprised solely of logical reasoning queries that can be resolved through applying the Modus Ponens inference rule while FOLIO questions require applications of multiple types of inference rules.
+As shown in Table \ref{table:comparison}, \ours is the first large-scale first-order logic (FOL) reasoning dataset with formal logic annotations in FOL. \ours is logically diverse and complex with complex natural language sentences and a rich vocabulary.